ItunuAbe/Data-Professional-Survey-Analysis/README.md

 ## Data Professional Survey Response Analysis.

 ### Data Overview
- The dataset contains survey responses from data professionals in different countries and industries.
-This analysis aims to explore trends in career switch to tech, identify priorities, and what to look out for as a data professional.
-The dataset consists of 28 columns and 630 records.
+This project examines survey responses from data professionals across various industries and countries, uncovering key trends in career transitions, priorities, and industry expectations.
+With a dataset comprising 28 columns and 630 records, the analysis explores factors influencing career shifts into tech, salary dynamics, preferred programming languages, and job satisfaction levels.
+By leveraging data cleaning and analytical techniques, the study provides actionable insights into the evolving landscape of data professionals and what aspiring individuals should consider when entering the field.

 ### Data Wrangling(cleaning) Process: